ftnilsson/ftnilsson.github.io/about.md

 permalink: /about/
 ---

-I am a technical leader that loves building highly functioning teams.
-I am also a developer who lives mainly in the backend `C#` but have aspirations of being a front-end guru `js` `react` .
+I am a technical leader who loves building highly functioning teams.
+I am also a developer who spends most time doing backend developemnt `C#` `APIs` but have aspirations of being a front-end guru `js` `react` .
 I love playing games and dream about that one day I might create my own game `unity`.
 I also like to have my head in the clouds `AWS` `Azure`.
-All this whilst following agile development, being a firm beliver in `dev-ops` and thinking that small is better `micro-services` `DDD`.
+All this whilst following agile development, being a firm believer in `dev-ops` and thinking that small is better `micro-services` `DDD`.

 ### More Information